Relating Different Definitions of Linear Series on Tropical Curves: Introduction

 \section{Introduction}

 Over the past two decades, many researchers have investigated divisors and complete linear series on tropical curves.
-This work has demonstrated the ways in which curves, divisors, and complete linear series can be analogously defined on finite and metric graphs.
-It has also provided new proofs of results in classical algebraic geometry through degeneration arguments.
+This work demonstrated how to define curves, divisors, and complete linear series analogously on finite and metric graphs.
+It also provided new proofs of results in classical algebraic geometry through degeneration arguments.
 A prime example of the former is the tropical Riemann-Roch theorem for finite graphs \cite{baker2007riemann} and for metric graphs \cite{gathmann2008riemann}, \cite{mikhalkin2008tropical}.
-The first significant example of the latter was the tropical proof of the Brill-Nother theorem given in \cite{cools2012tropical}.
+The tropical proof of the Brill-Noether theorem in \cite{cools2012tropical} was the first significant example of the latter.

-Since then, researchers have begun to investigate incomplete linear series on a tropical curve, in analogy to linear series on an algebraic curve.
-There have been at least two definitions of linear series on tropical curves given in recent literature.
-Farkas, Jensen, and Payne introduced tropical linear series in \cite{farkas2023kodairadimensionsoverlinemathcalm22overlinemathcalm23}.
-Their definition, given in Subsection \ref{Subsec:Tropical-Linear-Series}, emphasizes similarities to a vector space.
+Since then, researchers have investigated incomplete linear series on a tropical curve, in analogy to linear series on an algebraic curve.
+Several definitions of linear series on tropical curves appear in recent literature.
+The most fundamental definition of a tropical linear series is provided in \cite{chang2025matroidal}.
 Meanwhile, Amini and Gierczak in \cite{amini2022limit} defined combinatorial limit linear series.
 Their definition, given in Subsection \ref{Subsec:CLLS}, focuses on local combinatorial data at points of the metric graph.
-Both of these definitions are examples of finitely generated tropical submodules—structures with many interesting combinatorial properties explored in \cite{luo2018idempotent}.
+Both definitions yield finitely generated tropical submodules, whose combinatorial properties are explored in \cite{luo2018idempotent}.

-Tropicalizations of linear series have been shown to satisfy both of these definitions in addition to other properties.
-Specifically, tropicalizations of linear series are both strong tropical linear series \cite[Proposition~4.1]{jensen2022tropical} and refined combinatorial limit linear series \cite[Theorem~1.7]{amini2022limit}.
-Both of these definitions are also related to generalizations of the theory of matroids: valuated matroids in \cite{jensen2022tropical} and matricube rank functions in \cite{amini2024combinatorial}.
-The following theorem makes their relationship clearer.
+Tropicalizations of linear series satisfy both of these definitions in addition to other properties.
+Specifically, tropicalizations of linear series are matroidal linear series \cite[Theorem~1.7]{chang2025matroidal}, refined combinatorial limit linear series \cite[Theorem~1.7]{amini2022limit}, and strongly recursive tropical linear series \cite[Section~6]{farkas2025kodairadimensionsoverlinemathcalm22overlinemathcalm23}.
+The first two definitions are also related to generalizations of the theory of matroids: valuated matroids in \cite{chang2025matroidal} and matricube rank functions in \cite{amini2024combinatorial}.

+Section \ref{Sec:Prelim} reviews the necessary background on the theory of linear series on tropical curves, as well as the definitions of permutation arrays (adapted from \cite{eriksson2000combinatorial}), slope structures (adapted from \cite{amini2022limit}), tropical linear series, recursive conditions on tropical linear series, structured tropical submodules, and combinatorial limit linear series.